-In fact, I had my three principal actors – the siblings – before I started writing the screenplay which may be unusual, so I was able to write the script with them in my mind.
+I had my three principal actors—the siblings—before I started writing the screenplay, which may be unusual, so I could write the script with them in my mind.
 And, you know what François Truffaut said, ‘Casting is ninety percent of the direction.’
 A lot of decisions are made during the casting; later on, you still have the script to get through, the rehearsals, things like that, but a lot of problems are solved once you have chosen your actors.

 Was it difficult to finance the film?

 Absolutely.
-I believe in building bridges and not building walls, no matter where – between the US and Mexico, in Berlin, or in Israel.
+I believe in building bridges and not building walls, no matter where—between the US and Mexico, in Berlin, or Israel.
 For me, the question is always how to build bridges, and that’s the kind of cinema I prefer to make: how do characters relate to one another, how do they feel, how can people who may even be totally different still get along or live together?
 The question in “L’auberge espagnole” with people living together in an apartment, while they all speak a different language, how do they manage to get along?
 It’s a mini version of Europe, so that’s a question that fascinates me and that I’d like to answer.
-So you really have to get to know those other people – it’s like the whole issue of gay marriage in France some time ago: those who were opposed, didn’t know any homosexuals.
-Once they got to know people from the gay community, they realized that those people are just as normal as you and I. So we just have to know each other in order to understand each other.
+So you really have to get to know those other people—it’s like the whole issue of gay marriage in France some time ago: those who were opposed didn’t know any homosexuals.
+Once they got to know people from the gay community, they realized that those people are just as normal as you and I. So we just have to know each other to understand each other.